 I was born in the 1970’s.
-Although Elton John’s music was everywhere, I never really cared for it.
+Although Elton John’s music was everywhere, it bounced past me and off of me.

 True story: One Sunday morning in September, 2018 I woke up with “I Guess That’s Why They Call It the Blues” in my head, repeatedly, loud and clear.